Chimichurri Steak

 Chimichurri sauce being spooned out of a small clear glass bowl.

-1. Place steak into a large zipper-top bag.
-Add cilanto and lime juice.
+1. In a large bowl or zipper-top bag, add the steak, cilantro, and lime juice.
 Zip bag closed and massage steak to combine marinade.
 Marinate at room temperature for 30 minutes or cover and refrigerate for up to 1 day (see note 2).

 Chimichurri steak marinating in a ziploc bag.

 1. Pat steaks dry and season each side with salt and pepper.
-In a large skillet over medium-high heat, heat oil until shimmering.
+In a large skillet or grill pan over medium-high heat, heat oil until shimmering.
 Add steak and cook, without moving, until crispy and browned on one side, about 3 to 5 minutes.
-Flip and cook until browned on the second side, about 3 to 5 minutes longer.
+Flip and cook until browned on the second side, about 3 to 5 minutes longer (see FAQs for doneness temperatures).

 Chimichurri steak being cooked in a silver skillet.